 It has been shown that the use of proton pump inhibitors (medications that are used to treat heart burn by decreasing the production of stomach acid) leads to an increased risk of SIBO.
 H2 receptor blockers also decrease the production of stomach acid and are used to treat heart burn, but so far they haven't shown the same risk for developing SIBO.

-Patients with inflammatory bowel disease, either Crohn’s or Ulcerative Colitis, can be at risk of SIBO for many reasons.
-They may develop anatomic abnormalities from the disease itself, may require surgeries for their IBD, may require antibiotics if they get GI infections and the inflammation and damage to the intestinal tract can also put them at risk.
+Patients with inflammatory bowel disease, either Crohn’s disease or Ulcerative Colitis, can be at risk of SIBO for many reasons.
+They may develop anatomic abnormalities from the disease itself, may require surgeries for their IBD, may require antibiotics if they get infections, and the inflammation and damage to the intestinal tract can also put them at risk.

 This one is kind of like the chicken and the egg analogy: in some cases SIBO may be the cause of IBS for patients, while in contrast, in some patients having IBS can lead to SIBO.

 It has been shown that both heavy alcohol use and moderate alcohol use can lead to SIBO.
-There are a couple ways that alcohol can cause SIBO: alcohol can injure the small bowel mucosa cells leading to increased intestinal permeability and it can also effect the normal muscular contractions in the intestine.
-The alcohol itself can also feed certain types of harmful bacteria.
+There are a couple ways that alcohol can cause SIBO: alcohol can injure the small bowel mucosa cells leading to increased intestinal permeability and it can also affect the normal muscular contractions in the intestine.
+The alcohol itself can also feed certain types of harmful bacteria in the intestinal tract.

 Other health information you will like: